Abhinay Deo on Imran Khan's departure from Bollywood: he took a call to move towards management rather than act | Hindi movie news | ExBulletin

 Standing by Imran and his decision to pursue filmmaking, he said, “Imran is a skilled director.
 Personally, I think one person’s talent doesn’t need just one channel. to get out.
 If, as a director, he thinks he can do his job justice, so be it.
 Whatever form his talent takes, we should be welcoming. ”

-Imran, who debuted in 2008 with ‘Jaane Tu … Ya Jaane Na’ was last seen on the big screen in ‘Katti Batti’ in 2015, which also starred Kangana Ranaut.
+Imran, who debuted in 2008 with ‘Jaane Tu … Ya Jaane Na’ was last seen on the big screen in 2015’s ‘Katti Batti’ who also starred Kangana Ranaut.

 A decade later, when we asked him if he was planning to reunite with the cast on a possible movie or any such project, Pat came up with his response: “Yes!
 In fact, on different occasions, different members of the cast got together.
 Kunal and I, even Vir, thought about doing something together.
 The four of us (main cast) even thought about working together, but, you know how the industry is.
 Things will happen when they are. supposed to happen. ”